lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 In this section, I show existing compactness metrics are useful but somewhat inadequate.
-Geometric compactness measures have several well-known problems, and while point-wise distance metrics fix many of these problems, they have several areas of improvement.
+Geometric compactness measures have several well-known problems, and while point-wise distance metrics fix many of these problems, they have issues of their own.
 I thus develop a new compactness metric which improves upon existing point-wise distance metrics.

 All three geometric compactness measures are well-cited in the literature and enjoy widespread use.
 They have been cited in U.S. Supreme Court cases, *amici*